 Buy low-carb bread online, or bake your own from scratch using low-carb nut flours

 Use zero-carb sweeteners instead.
-Our favourite options are erythritol, Stevia (popular brands are Truvia, Sukrin and Swerve) and sucralose.
+Our favourite options are erythritol, Stevia (popular brands are Truvia, Sukrin and Swerve).

 Pick some safe go-to options for low-carb snacks